openenergymonitor/guide/source/applications/solar-pv.markdown

 Solar PV monitoring can be achieved with either an emonPi or an emonPi + emonTx energy monitor.

-# NEED TO ADD SHOP LINKS + PHOTO / ILLUSTRATION (maybe this section should go into getting-started hardware?
+### NEED TO ADD SHOP LINKS + PHOTO / ILLUSTRATION (maybe this section should go into getting-started hardware?

 An emonPi can be used on it's own if both the generation and consumption feeds are in the same physical location and WiFi/Ethernet connectivity is accesible at this location.
-The emonPi is a Raspberry Pi based energy monitor, Emoncms web-app runs on the emonPi allowing data to be logged locally to the  emonPi's SD card as well as logging to [Emoncms.org](http://emoncms.org) cloud server.
+The emonPi is a Raspberry Pi based energy monitor, Emoncms web-app runs on the emonPi allowing data to be logged locally to the emonPi's SD card as an alternative or in addition to logging to [Emoncms.org](http://emoncms.org) cloud server.

-An emonTx can be added if the emonPi is required to be located at a different location e.g to access Etherent/WiFi or if solar PV gen / consumption feeds are in seperate locations.
+An emonTx can be added if Etherent or WiFi is not available at the meter location or if solar PV gen / consumption feeds are in seperate locations.
 The emonTx communicates with the emonPi via low-power 433Mhz.
 Range is approximately similar to home WiFi and can be effected by obstacles e.g. thick stone walls.

-The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is solar generation and CT2 is either consumption `(type1)` or import/export `(type2)`.
-If using an emonTx to monitor generation or consumption simply substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi.
+The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is solar generation and CT2 is either consumption `type1` or import/export `type2`.

 ### {% linkable_title Install Hardware %}